smmckay/quex-mirror/doc/source/modes/incidence-handlers.rst

    ``--no-bad-lexatom-detection`` or ``--nbld``.

 The ``on_bad_lexatom`` has always precedence over ``on_failure``.
-That is, if '--codec ASCII' is specified as engine encoding and a value greater than 0x7F appears, and encoding error is issued even if at the same time no pattern matches. ``on_bad_lexatom`` also detects non-complient buffer loads--a little late, hower.
+That is, if '--encoding ASCII' is specified as engine encoding and a value greater than 0x7F appears, and encoding error is issued even if at the same time no pattern matches. ``on_bad_lexatom`` also detects non-complient buffer loads--a little late, hower.
 If a load procuder loads the buffer with data that contains the